metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `action` (String) The action to take.
-Valid values are poweroff, reset, shutdown.
-Defaults to reset.
+Valid values are poweroff, reset, shutdown.Defaults to reset.